 Years 4, 5 & 6

 Encouraging a love of learning is an integral part of the ethos here in Phase Three, and as part of this, learners at all stages are supported to find pleasure in challenge and be aspirational in their learning – due to this our pupils make excellent progress over their time in Phase Three.
-It is of note that achievement at the end of Phase 3 is significantly higher than national achievement overall and our best outcomes as a school were achieved over the past three years, with outcomes in 2018 being the highest in the school’s history.
+It is of note that achievement at the end of Phase 3 is significantly higher than national and that of Outstanding schools.
 This means that our pupils have an excellent starting point when they leave Preston Hedge’s and begin the next stage of their education at secondary school.

 Reading is a priority within the phase: children are encouraged to read widely for pleasure, and discuss their reading with others.
 Each class has a classic read that they read as part of their homework and record in their reading journals.
 The children will then have the opportunity to discuss the text with each other and the class teacher and tackle comprehension questions.
 Additionally, each class has a class reader that they read together: every day, at the end of day, the class teacher reads the children extracts of classic text during ‘ Book Time’ – a time where our children relax and lose themselves within a story.
 Both pupils and teachers relish this opportunity to read whole books, and our children gain many educational benefits from this time.
 We also take every opportunity to read throughout the wider curriculum areas, in order to develop valuable research and information gathering skills.